Shelyugov/phonebook/README.md

 # phonebook
-## Phonebook application
+## How to build

-To build project, use root phonebook gradle.build file.
+To build project, use root phonebook `gradle.build` file.

 ## Required setup: